elmtree-askmo/cloudcannon-app/content/learn/psychology/what-distinguishes-advanced-number-operations-like-multiplication-and-division-from-basic-operations-in-this-stage.md

 url: /learn/psychology/questions/what-distinguishes-advanced-number-operations-like-multiplication-and-division-from-basic-operations-in-this-stage
 score: -1.0
 related_article1:
-    id: 168058
+    id: 168060
-    title: How do children develop conservation skills related to liquid quantity, mass, weight, and volume?
+    title: >-
+        Describe the predictable patterns in the conservation sequence during the concrete operational stage.
     subject: Psychology
-    url: /learn/psychology/questions/how-do-children-develop-conservation-skills-related-to-liquid-quantity-mass-weight-and-volume
+    url: /learn/psychology/questions/describe-the-predictable-patterns-in-the-conservation-sequence-during-the-concrete-operational-stage
 related_article2:
-    id: 168056
+    id: 168051
-    title: Explain the concept of reversibility and its role in conservation during the concrete operational stage.
+    title: >-
+        How do children classify objects based on physical characteristics during the concrete operational stage?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-concept-of-reversibility-and-its-role-in-conservation-during-the-concrete-operational-stage
+    url: /learn/psychology/questions/how-do-children-classify-objects-based-on-physical-characteristics-during-the-concrete-operational-stage
 related_article3:
+    id: 168060
+    title: >-
+        Describe the predictable patterns in the conservation sequence during the concrete operational stage.
+    subject: Psychology
+    url: /learn/psychology/questions/describe-the-predictable-patterns-in-the-conservation-sequence-during-the-concrete-operational-stage
+related_article4:
     id: 168059
+    title: >-
-    title: What is horizontal decalage, and how does it relate to the gradual development of cognitive skills?
+        What is horizontal decalage, and how does it relate to the gradual development of cognitive skills?
     subject: Psychology
     url: /learn/psychology/questions/what-is-horizontal-decalage-and-how-does-it-relate-to-the-gradual-development-of-cognitive-skills
-related_article4:
-    id: 168053
-    title: How do children perform basic number operations like addition and subtraction in the concrete operational stage?
-    subject: Psychology
-    url: /learn/psychology/questions/how-do-children-perform-basic-number-operations-like-addition-and-subtraction-in-the-concrete-operational-stage
 related_article5:
-    id: 168051
+    id: 168050
-    title: How do children classify objects based on physical characteristics during the concrete operational stage?
+    title: >-
+        What are the key characteristics of logical thinking in concrete situations?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-children-classify-objects-based-on-physical-characteristics-during-the-concrete-operational-stage
+    url: /learn/psychology/questions/what-are-the-key-characteristics-of-logical-thinking-in-concrete-situations
 ---

 &nbsp;